 - In-Ground Dog Fence.
 An invisible in-ground dog fence creates a boundary using an electric wire buried underground.
 Although this option works very similarly to a wireless fence, the boundary wire can be placed more freely for a more customizable boundary.
 Rather than communicating with a transmitter, the collar connects to the wired electric boundary.

-Advantages of Electric Dog Fences
+Advantages of an Electronic Dog Fence System

 Wireless Fence Benefits